yuan-yin-truly/CommunitySim/README.md

 ## How to use

-Please refer to the vignette at `doc/CommunitySim.html`.
+Please refer to the vignette at `doc/CommunitySim.html` or `doc/CommunitySim.pdf`.